junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-03-31 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 3 (Roll no. 171). (text: CR 3/30/2009 H4087)
 - 2009-03-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 3 (Roll no. 171).(text: CR 3/30/2009 H4087)
+- 2009-04-01 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.